Andrew Bartlett

 Bartlett has a long standing commitment to Animal Welfare issues

-and continues to actively work in this area both within the
+and continues to actively work in this area both within the parliament

-trade has received over 100,000 signatures.
+over 100,000 signatures.

 In 2003 together with his senate colleague, Senator Stott Despoja,